 UC Berkeley Synthetic Biology Research Program

 Research opportunities are available for highly-motivated UC Berkeley undergraduates in two synthetic biology summer programs.
-Students will be paid a stipend and are expected to work full-time during the duration of the program (see dates below).
+Students are paid a stipend and are expected to work full-time during the duration of the program.

 Special Projects in Synthetic Biology (SPSB)

 SPSB is a new team-based program that offers five undergraduates an intense, graduate-level research experience working together to plan, execute, and present a new project in the Dueber Lab.
-The program will take place from May 27 and through August 15.
+The program takes place from late May through mid-August.
 The program strives to provide a level of autonomy while still providing students with constructive mentorship, and making certain there is ample host lab investment in the success of the team’s project.
 The team will present their work in at least one campus-wide seminar series and ultimately aim for a publication.
 We will have weekly meetings to discuss progress and the team members are expected to eventually gain similar independence to that of a graduate student.

 UCSF/UCB iGEM team

-The joint UCSF/UCB iGEM team is seeking two UCB undergraduates to join the team. iGEM, or the International Genetically Engineered Machine competition, is the "Olympics" of synthetic biology.
-Students will work in a team of approximately 8 other undergraduate and high school students over the summer on a joint project in synthetic biology.
-Ideal candidates will be sophomores or juniors with relevant coursework in molecular biology and biochemistry.
-Previous wet lab experience, specifically in cloning and bacteria/yeast, as well as competence in data analysis/mathematical modeling in MatLab, are preferred.
-All work will take place at the UCSF Mission Bay Campus.
-Availability should be 40 hrs/wk May 27-Aug 22, and approximately 10-15 hrs/wk thereafter until Oct.
-30. Participation in the iGEM Jamboree in Boston, Oct 30-Nov 3, is mandatory, and all expenses will be covered.
+The joint UCSF/UCB iGEM team recruits two UCB undergraduates each year. iGEM, or the International Genetically Engineered Machine competition, is the "Olympics" of synthetic biology.
+Berkeley students work in a team of 8 other undergraduate and high school students over the summer on a joint project in synthetic biology.
+Candidates must besophomores or juniors with relevant coursework in molecular biology and biochemistry.
+Previous wet lab experience, specifically in cloning and bacteria/yeast, as well as competence in data analysis/mathematical modeling in MatLab, is desirable though not required.
+All work takes place at the UCSF Mission Bay Campus.
+The program begins full-time in late May and continues through the third week of August, with continued involvement of approximately 10-15 hrs/wk thereafter until Oct.
+30. Students participate in the iGEM World Jamboree in Boston, Oct 30-Nov 3 and their expenses will be covered.